Spain Digital Nomad Visa Guide (2024)

 Expense #3: Utilities

-An average person spends around 100 kW/h of electricity per month and that means they have to pay around €30 (~$37) per month.
+An average person spends around 100 kW/h of electricity per month, which means they have to pay around €30 (~$37) per month in Spain.

 The price of water depends on the city where you live.